timvandermeij/sentiment-analysis/README.md

 Cloning the repository
 ======================

-The first step is to clone the repository to obtian a local copy of the code.
+The first step is to clone the repository to obtain a local copy of the code.
 Open a terminal window and run the following commands.

     $ git clone https://github.com/timvandermeij/SDDM.git
     $ cd SDDM